mandubian/scaledn/README.md

 <br/>
 ### EDN has no root node & can be streamed

-Json is defined to have a root `map` node: `{ key : value }`.
+Json is defined to have a root `map` node: `{ key : value }` or `[ ... ]`.

 Json can't accept single values outside of this.
-So Json isn't really meant to be streamed.
+So Json isn't really meant to be streamed as you need to find closing tags to finish parsing a value.

 EDN doesn't require this and can consist in multiple heterogenous values: